Getnett/bundle-builder-ecom/README.md

 - Every product variant has an independent quantity keyed by SKU.
 Changing the active variant changes which quantity the card controls without modifying the other variants.
-- Product cards and review rows are synchronized views of one Zustand store.
-  Review groups, selection counts, and totals are derived instead of stored as duplicate state.
 - Saving is explicit.
 The bundle is written to `localStorage` only when the shopper selects **Save my system for later**.
 - The catalog comes from the FastAPI backend.